 You can also use the Payload tab to enable and disable trigger constraint functionality by clicking in the Allow trigger-less filter checkbox.
-You can manipulate the variable values associated with triggers through the new Triggers tab in the Filter Details window.
+You can manipulate the variable values associated with triggers through the new Triggers tab in the Filter Details on page 9 window.